slatedocs/slate/source/includes/_object-data-api.md

 PK �Y�P����.customXml/item1.xml�ZYo�8~_` ...
 ```

+> Example Response - without the 'accept' header, the response will be the metadata for the requested merge template record.

 Without the 'accept' header, the response will be the metadata for the requested merge template record.